-The end of the capitalism/socialism debate also signals the triumph of neo-classical economics over Marxian economics.
-Neo-classical economics now reigns as a self-contained and virtually unchallenged scientific theory.
-How could there be any deep-lying structural flaws in the capitalist (employment) system without neo-classical economic theory discovering them?
-The answer is that basic flaws in the paradigm have always been fairly clear but that neo-classical economics has simply decided not to investigate them.
+The end of the capitalism-socialism debate also signals the triumph of neoclassical economics over Marxian economics.
+Neoclassical economics now reigns as a self-contained and virtually unchallenged scientific theory.
+How could there be any deep-lying structural flaws in the capitalist (employment) system without neoclassical economic theory discovering them?
+The answer is that basic flaws in the paradigm have always been fairly clear but that neoclassical economics has simply decided not to investigate them.

 Take for example the simplest and most fundamental of insights in economics, the mutual gains of voluntary trade between two or more parties.
+In the absence of externalities that violate the rights of others, economics

 In the absence of externalities that violate the rights of others, economics finds no reason to prohibit a voluntary exchange between knowledgeable and consenting adults.
 Yet no capitalist economy allows citizens to sell or buy their political votes.
 Why not?
 There are certainly willing buyers and willing sellers so there would be mutual gains from a voluntary exchange.
 It is easy to understand why representatives are not allowed to sell their votes (since it would violate their representative function).
 But why shouldn't the ultimate primary citizens be allowed to sell their votes?

 The prohibition of vote selling is in direct contradiction with the simplest recommendation of economic theory.
 Is the prohibition just an arcane practice that should be removed in the interests of greater efficiency, or does it hint at some deeper flaw in economic theory?
 What is the position of economics on this conflict between received theory and the legal system?
 Does economics give an uncontrived explanation of this prohibition as an "exception" to the efficiency rule, or does economics recommend that citizens be allowed to sell their votes?
 The reader is invited to inspect the economics texts of our day to answer the question.
-We fear the reader will find little or no discussion of vote selling.
+We fear that little or no economics texts of our day to answer the question.
+We fear that little or no discussion of vote selling will be found.
 Economics tends to duck the issue.